artisticat1/obsidian-latex-suite/README.md

 - `v` : [Visual](./DOCS.md#visual-snippets).
 Only run this snippet on a selection.
 The trigger should be a single character
 - `w` : Word boundary.
 Only run this snippet when the trigger is preceded (and followed by) a word delimiter, such as `.`, `,`, or `-`.
 - `c` : Code mode.
 Only run this snippet inside a ```` ``` ... ``` ```` block
+- `U`: Skip undo.
+When an automatic snippet expands, pressing undo returns to the state before the trigger key was typed, instead of first removing the snippet and reinserting that key.

 Insert **tabstops** for the cursor to jump to by writing "$0", "$1", etc. in the `replacement`.